Shafie Salleh

-Tan Sri Dato' Seri Paduka Dr. Haji Shafie bin Haji Mohd Salleh (شافعي بن محمد صالح; 29 September 1946 – 11 September 2019) was a Malaysian politician who served as Higher Education Minister of Malaysia.
+Shafie bin Mohd Salleh (شافعي بن محمد صالح; 29 September 1946 – 11 September 2019) was a Malaysian politician who served as Higher Education Minister of Malaysia.
 Shafie Salleh was also the Chief Scout of Malaysia.

-Education career
+Civil servant

 Shafie served as the Head of Research Centre, National Institute of Public Administration (INTAN) for five years.
 After that he was appointed the Division Secretary of the Ministry of Human Resources of Malaysia.
 Later on he was appointed the Undersecretary Research on Policy Analysis in the Malaysian Centre for Development Studies under the Prime Minister department.

-Politics
+Political career

 Shafie was also the Member of Parliament for the district of Kuala Langat, Selangor.
 He was in the UMNO International Relations committee.
 Later he was appointed the Minister of Higher Education, Deputy Minister of Finance, and also the Parliament Secretary for the Minister of Finance.

 During the 55th UMNO General Assembly, Shafie said that he will uphold the aspiration of the Malays.
 As the Malay special was attacked by the United Chinese School Committees Association of Malaysia Dong Zong.
 They are pushing the Malay segment on a defence position.
 Shafie Salleh in a defensive stance, said at the assembly that non-Bumiputras could not enter Universiti Teknologi MARA (UiTM) because it has been allocated to the Malays and it was agreed by all.